AliceO2Group/AliceO2/Detectors/TPC/workflow/README.md

 The digitizer workflow produces the file `tpcdigits.root` by default, data is stored in separated branches for all sectors.

-The workflow can be started starting from digits, raw clusters, or decoded (native) clusters, or directly attached to the `digitizer-workflow`, see comment on inputs types below.
+The workflow can be run starting from digits, raw clusters, or (native) clusters, or directly attached to the `digitizer-workflow`, see comment on inputs types below.

 ### Quickstart running the reconstruction workflow